 You are getting married?
 Congratulations!
 A wedding website will make it easier for you to share information and gather responses from guests.
-When building the website, think practical, about your story and making memories.
-Utilize your website to plan your big event, so you can relax and enjoy a beautiful wedding day.
+Think practical, about your story and making memories.
+Utilize your website to plan your big event, so you can relax and enjoy a beautiful day.

 There are not five or six wonders of the world but only one alone: LOVE.